11 days Oaxaca - Mexico

 We start our photo tour in beautiful Oaxaca with a trip to the south of the state, where we visit the workshop "Manos que ven" - translated "Hands that see" - of the blind artist José Antonio.
 He is known beyond the borders of Mexico for his artfully created life-size Zapotec women and mermaids made of clay.
 It is a unique and impressive experience to observe over his shoulder while he works with clay.
 José Antonio's home village is also famous for the cultivation of the orange flower of the dead „Cempasúchil“.
 Therefore, in the afternoon we meet for the first time the well-known Mexican photographer Fernando Cruz to photograph together with him in the lush red and orange flower fields Mexican Catrina women in traditional costumes.
 Fernando is renowned for his work with lighting and under his guidance we will create expressive portraits with flashlights.
 However, there will also be the opportunity to shoot photos with natural light.

-DAY 4 – TRADITION OF MEZCAL – CATRINAS ON THE PANTEÓN
+DAY 3 TRADITION OF MEZCAL CATRINAS ON THE PANTEÓN

 In the morning, we then make our way to a distillery where Mezcal, the national drink of Oaxaca, is still brewed according to old traditions.
 Once again, we will be accompanied throughout the day by photographer Fernando with his professional lighting equipment.
 Our cameras will document with how an agave that has matured for over a decade is harvested by a mezcal farmer, the "Jimador".
 In the in-house "Tienda" we can marvel at the different Mezcal varieties, their tastes having been refined with various flavours, including hemp, scorpions and Gusano worms.
 After a break we will head off in the late afternoon for a photoshoot at a cemetery, the so-called "Panteón".
 Once again, we will be accompanied by artistically painted Catrinas and Oaxacan women in their indigenous costumes.
 As night descends, we will take photos in the illumination of candlelight.

-DAY 8 – NOVEMBER 1 – CEREMONIAL PROCESSION OF THE CHINAS OAXAQUENAS
+DAY 7 NOVEMBER 1 CEREMONIAL PROCESSION OF THE CHINAS OAXAQUENAS

-DAY 9 – NOVEMBER 2 – DÍA DE MUERTOS – ZAPOTEC ALTARS – PANTEÓN AT NIGHT
+DAY 8 NOVEMBER 2 DÍA DE MUERTOS ZAPOTEC ALTARS PANTEÓN AT NIGHT

-Today we return to the Zapotec weaving village to visit the elders of the indigenous community in their home.
+Today we drive to a Zapotec weaving village to visit the elders of the indigenous community in their home.
 The deceased are not received here until 3:00 pm on the 2nd November, the Day of the Dead.
 The altars of the village community have been prepared according to old Zapotec tradition, providing us with unique photo opportunities in this special atmosphere with the village elders.
 After this exciting gathering, we will finally visit the local cemetery, which is already decorated with flowers and offerings.
 Later in the evening we will attend the festivities at an extraordinary cemetery in northern Oaxaca.
 The decorations of the graves are elaborately handmade over several days.
 Portraits of the ancestors, Catrinas and other motifs are created from flower heads and fine colored powder.
 At the graves the Mexicans eat, drink and make music and we will surely be invited for a Mezcal by one of the hospitable families.

-DAY 10 – NOVEMBER 3 – DAY OF THE DEAD IN THE VILLAGE OF THE CEMPASÚCHIL
+DAY 9 NOVEMBER 3 DAY OF THE DEAD IN THE VILLAGE OF THE CEMPASÚCHIL

-DAY 11 – HASTA LUEGO OAXACA!
+DAY 10 HASTA LUEGO OAXACA!

 Hasta luego!
 Our adventurous photo tour during the Día de Muertos ends today and it is time to say goodbye.
 With a new unique photo portfolio you can travel back individually to Mexico City or do the same as many others and spend a few more days in the beautiful state of Oaxaca.